loganmhb/bckly.com/about.md

 permalink: /about/
 ---

-Logan Buckley is a software developer and sometime-writer living in Brooklyn.
+Logan Buckley is a programmer and sometime-writer living in Brooklyn.